karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find({name: 'Roooooodles'})

 You should discover the first surprise of `update`.
-No document is found because the second parameter we supply didn't have any update operators, and therefore it was used to **replace** the original document.
-In other words, the `update` found a document by `name` and replaced the entire document with the new document (the 2nd parameter).
+No document is found because the second parameter we supplied didn't have any update operators, and therefore it was used to **replace** the original document.
+In other words, the `update` found a document by `name` and replaced the entire document with the new document (the second parameter).
 There is no equivalent functionality to this in SQL's `update` command.
 In some situations, this is ideal and can be leveraged for some truly dynamic updates.
 However, when you want to change the value of one, or a few fields, you must use MongoDB's `$set` operator.
 Go ahead and run this update to reset the lost fields:

 	db.unicorns.update({weight: 590}, {$set: {
 		name: 'Roooooodles',